tibordp/terraform-hcloud-dualstack-k8s/README.md

       --key=/etc/kubernetes/pki/etcd/server.key member remove 2a51630843ac2da6
   Member 2a51630843ac2da6 removed from cluster 46b13f81dcebb93d
   ```

+  It is important to remove failed members from etcd even if quorum is still present as new master nodes will not be able to join until etcd cluster is healthy.

 - etcd cluster no longer has quorum, e.g. a single master node is gone out of a 2-node cluster.
 In this case the etcd cluster will need to be rebuilt from snapshot, following the steps for [disaster recovery](https://etcd.io/docs/v3.4/op-guide/recovery/).
 Data loss may have occured.